Guidance for school staff on how to spot the signs of sexual exploitation and how to respond.

 Child sexual exploitation is a form of sexual abuse where offenders use their power, (physical, financial or emotional) over a child or young person, or a false identity, to sexually or emotionally abuse them.

 Sexual exploitation is a real threat for children and young people of all ages and backgrounds.

 It often involves situations and relationships where young people receive something (for example: food, accommodation, drugs, alcohol, cigarettes, affection, gifts or money) in return for participating in sexual activities.
 Child sexual exploitation can occur in person or online, and sometimes the child or young person may not even realise they are a victim.

 Child sexual exploitation can be hard to identify, however there are warning signs.

 In many cases the signs that an adult is sexually abusing (or grooming a child with the intent of sexually abusing them) may not be obvious.
-To find out more about how to spot the signs, see: Identifying signs of abuse
+To find out more about how to spot the signs, refer to Identify child abuse.

 How sexual exploitation happens

 Child sexual exploitation can take many forms but some of the common situations in which it can occur include:

 This usually involves an individual who exercises inappropriate power or control over a young person.
 There may be a significant age gap.
 The victim may believe they are in a loving relationship or friendship initially but the relationship then changes and the offender uses their power over the young person to coerce, intimidate and continue the abuse.

 Another young person befriends and grooms the victim into a sexual relationship by presenting as an ideal partner.
 They then force or coerce the victim into having sex with them, friends or associates, for social status, financial or other gain.